tymyrddin/red-crypt/source/docs/notes/bruteforce.md

 * In a **password spraying attack** one common password is applied to many accounts.
 These attacks are often successful as many people use the same password for multiple accounts.
 * In a **brute force attack on RDP connections** an attacker tries to correctly guess the password to a remote desktop protocol (RDP) connection.
 If attackers can correctly guess the password, they can spread laterally throughout the network, injecting malware.

+## Physical attack

+Physical attacks can vary from blackmail to abduction.
+And are increasingly common, as James Lopps [Known Physical Bitcoin Attacks](https://github.com/jlopp/physical-bitcoin-attacks) repository attests to.

 ## Remediation

 * Use strong, unique passwords that are not based on words or phrases in a dictionary.
 * Enable multifactor authentication (MFA).
 * Keep track of login activities, like the number of failed login attempts and the failed IP addresses of users and locations.
 * Limit the number of login attempts made within a certain period and lock down the account after a certain number of login attempts.

 ## Resources